microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 new client software can access TCP sockets and additionally implements the following serialized datatypes.

- * ZigZagInt  - a zig-zag encoded variable size 32 bit signed integer
+ * ZigZagInt  - a zig-zag encoded 32-bit signed integer
- * ZigZagLong - a zig-zag encoded variable size 64 bit signed integer
+ * ZigZagLong - a zig-zag encoded 64-bit signed integer
- * IntFixed  - a 32 bit little endian number
+ * IntFixed  - a 32-bit little endian number
- * LongFixed - a 64 bit little endian number
+ * LongFixed - a 64-bit little endian number

  * CheckSum - FINISHME

-These variable-length integers are in the same format used by, e.g., [Protobufs](https://developers.google.com/protocol-buffers/docs/encoding).
+The variable-length integers are in the same format used by, e.g., [Protobufs](https://developers.google.com/protocol-buffers/docs/encoding).